TommySun/trip-tap-toe/README.md

 Execute
 `./gradlew jar`

-The jar file is located in `build/libs/account-transaction-calculator-1.0.jar`
+The jar file is located in `build/libs/trip-extractor-1.0.jar`

 # Dependencies

-`Jackson` Used for deserialize CSV file
+`Jackson` Used for deserialize/serialize CSV file `Junit` for unit testing
-`Google Guava` for date related functionality
-`Junit` for unit testing